 Photo of Nate Ingraham

-Nate is a managing associate in the Employee Benefits & Executive Compensation group.
-He focuses his practice on advising public and private companies on a range of employee benefits matters, including the design and administration of qualified retirement and health and welfare plans.
+Nate is a senior managing associate in the Employee Benefits & Executive Compensation Group.
+He represents benefit plans, employers, and fiduciaries in a wide range of employee benefits cases, including claims for life, health, disability and pension benefits, class action litigation involving 401(k) plans and ESOPs, and multiemployer pension plan disputes.
+Nate also regularly advises clients on matters affecting the design and administration of qualified retirement and health and welfare plans.

 In a closely watched ERISA case, the United States District Court for the District of Colorado has issued an order affirming the Magistrate Judge’s ruling in Harrison v.
 Envision Management Holding, Inc. Board of Directors et al (Case No. 21-cv-00304), concerning the discoverability of Department of Labor (“DOL”) interview reports plaintiffs had obtained under a